SamuelWorkman/samuelworkman/content/about/header/index.md

   Sam Workman
 ---

-Welcome to my personal home on the world wide web.
+Welcome to my personal home on the web.
 If you stay for a bit, you will find descriptions of current projects, data, and cocktail recipe or two.
+I love travel, good food and wine, and curated gardens.

 My blog addresses data science, rural politics and public policy, and especially Appalachia.